amzn/amazon-instant-access-sdk-ruby/README.md

 Getting Started
 ---------------

+This instruction assumes that the vendor has already started implementing the web service for handling HTTP requests from Amazon Instant Access, and is already familiar with the integration API.

-Here is a Ruby on Rails controller a vendor might use to process requests from Amazon:
+Here is a simple example of Ruby on Rails controller a vendor might start out with:

 ```ruby
 class VendorFulfillmentController < ApplicationController